 TRIKONASANA (TRIANGLE POSE)

 The Triangle pose strengthens the legs, knees and ankles.
 It also stretches and opens the hamstrings, groin and hips.
 This yoga pose is the best exercise to get rid of sciatica and back pain.

 An effective back pain exercise and shoulder strengthening yoga pose, Ustrasana also improves flexibility of the spine, improves posture and relieves the body of lower back ache and rigidness.

 MAKARA ADHO MUKHA SVANASANA (DOLPHIN-PLANK POSE)

 The Dolphin Plank pose helps stretches the shoulders and hamstrings.
+California Family Law Professionals will help you to resolve your family law matters according to your rights, needs, and expectations.
 It also strengthens the wrists, arms and legs while relieving the body of lifatigue and back ache.
 This yoga posture also helps prevent osteoporosis.

 Summing it up: